hannesdatta/textmining-workflow/readme.md

-# Example of a reproducible research worflow: JSON parsing and text mining in Python, R + RMarkdown
+# Example of a reproducible research workflow: JSON parsing and text mining in Python, R + RMarkdown

 This is a basic example workflow using GNU Make, Python and R for a reproducible research workflow, following the principles of [tilburgsciencehub.com](http://tilburgsciencehub.com/workflow).
 Please use this template in combination with our tutorial at [http://tilburgsciencehub.com/tutorial](http://tilburgsciencehub.com/tutorial).